kitlapp/IntroToBigData_WorldBank/README.md

 ### 3. How to Set Up the Environment

 These instructions are related to the zipped folder which contains the entire project inside.
 Alternatively, we included all files separately at GitHub repo: https://github.com/kitlapp/IntroToBigData_WorldBank.
-However, we strongly recommend to download the zipped folder and follow the instructions below.
+Note that main_analysis.ipynb is very large to be uploaded outside of a zipped folder.
+Therefore, it exists only inside allProjects.zip.
+We strongly recommend to download the zipped folder and follow the instructions below.

 **Use the provided requirements.yml file:**